The Student News Site of St. Mary's Episcopal School

 Youth in Government, an annual state-wide event enabling high school students to get involved in civics, was held in the Tennessee state capitol.
 The event was held in Nashville on March 30 to April 2 in 2023.

-Robots Take Over YIG
+Robots take over YIG

 Reflections on Ramadan